 - Injisuthi Camp only has a basic shop.
 Estcourt is the nearest large town, and the last place to get non-essentials.

 - Gate times: 5am-7pm summer (Oct-Mar), 6am-6pm winter (Apr-Sep).

 - If you arrive after reception is closed, check the board outside for your accommodation details.

-- See our report on the rest of the Drakensberg, coming soon!
+- See our report on our tirp to the rest of the Drakensberg.

-We arrived to Injisuthi camp in the late afternoon, as the sun was beginning to set.
+We arrived at Injisuthi camp in the late afternoon, as the sun was beginning to set.
 The reception was closed, so we just found a spot in the campsite and set up.

-The next morning, we got up early (4 am, at sunrise) to hike the 12.5 km Cataract Valley trail.
-Read our guide to this hike here.
+The next morning, we got up early (4 am, at sunrise) to hike the 12.5 km Cataract Valley Trail.
 This took us 5 hours, and we had lunch on the trail.
-That afternoon, we relaxed at the campsite, and swam in a beautiful pool nearby.
+That afternoon, we relaxed at the campsite and swam in a beautiful pool nearby.
 After cooking a nice dinner, we went to bed early.

-We again got up early the next day and went on a beautiful walk along the sides of Poacher’s stream, watching the mountains turn red in the sun.
-Read our guide to this hike here.
-We got back around 9 am, and set off on our long drive to Hluhluwe-iMfolozi Park.
+We again rose early the next day and went on a beautiful walk by Poacher’s Stream, watching the mountains turn red in the sun.
+We got back around 9 am and set off on our long drive to Hluhluwe-iMfolozi Park.